inapptics/inapptics.github.io/_ios/sdkintegration/manual.md

   ---

   Congratulations! **Inapptics** is now integrated into your project target.
-Perform a session on your app, go to the background and you'll see the data on your [Dashboard][dashboardlink]{:target="_blank"} in less than a minute.
+Perform a session on your app, press the home button and the data will appear on your [Dashboard][dashboardlink]{:target="_blank"} within less than a minute.
   {: .success }
 ---